 Prior to her arrival at Grand Valley State, Scanlon was an assistant coach at Western Michigan University.
 In addition to her coaching duties at WMU, Scanlon was head coach of the Kalamazoo Junior Volleyball Association.
 Prior to Western Michigan, she was an assistant at Wayne State (1984-87) and Concordia College (1992-94).

 In college, Scanlon was a four-year starter at Eastern Kentucky University.
 She earned All-America status and was chosen Female Athlete of the Year in 1983.
 Scanlon graduated in 1983 with a bachelor's degree in Physical and Health Education.

 After graduating from Eastern Kentucky, she played on the U.S. Women's National Team for coaches Arie Sellinger and John Corbell.
 She also spent a full decade as a player in the United States Volleyball Association, twice earning All-America honors.
 Scanlon also played on a Women's Senior Division team that was national runner-up in 1993.

 Scanlon was born in Zanesville, Ohio and played volleyball, basketball, and ran track at West Muskingum High School.
 After her decorated high school career, she was inducted into West Muskingum's Athletic Hall of Fame.

 Her coaching career began at the high school level, as the head coach at Saline High School for two seasons before joining the Western Michigan staff.
 Scanlon posted an overall record of 61-14-11 as a high school coach.
 While at Saline, she also coached an AAU team of top 18-year olds.

 In 2002, Scanlon also coached a 16-year old USVA team to a state championship and a fourth-place finish at the national tournament.

-Deanne and her husband, Jim, reside in Jenison, with their two children, Meghan (24) and Jack (22).
+Deanne and her husband, Jim, reside in Jenison, and have two children, Meghan (30) and Jack (28).